Conditional Statements

 print("x is greater than 10")

-We can also have nested if statements.
-Notice that the level of indentation is increased for the inner if statement and will continue to increase for each additional level of nesting.
+We can also use nested if statements.
+Notice that the level of indentation is increased for the inner if statement and will need to continue to increase for each additional level of nesting.
 For example:

 if x > 10: